 “Since the Top Workplace award is based on comparison data with other educational entities, it is really encouraging to see that we rank near the top,” Mulvihill said.
 “It will only motivate us to continue to improve.”

 At the statewide level, IMESD has established itself as a regional leader.
 Mulvihill serves on the Governor-appointed Oregon Education Investment Board.
-IMESD also assisted in the development of the new Kindergarten Readiness Assessment and Early Learning Initiatives, as well as broke ground on access to college credits for high school students through the Eastern Promise program with BMCC, EOU and Treasure Valley Community College.
+IMESD has also assisted in the development of the new Early Learning Initiatives, as well as broke ground on access to college credits for high school students through the Eastern Promise program with BMCC, EOU and Treasure Valley Community College.

 “This recognition reinforces IMESD’s growing reputation as an education change agent both regionally and statewide,” Mulvihill said.

 The Oregonian published the full list of Oregon Top Workplaces a special section in its Sept.
-15, 2013, edition.
-The IMESD received the award during a banquet at the Governor Hotel in Portland on Sept.
-11.
+14, 2014, edition.
+The IMESD received the award during a ceremony in Portland on Sept.
+10.